Today’s French Onion Mac and Cheese recipe has got your name written ALL over it, and I’m happily handing it to you! You’re welcome! 🙂

 - Uncover, and continue to bake for an additional 30 minutes until the mac and cheese is melted, golden and bubbly.

-Below is the printable recipe card for today’s Baked French Onion Macaroni and Cheese.
+Below is the printable recipe card along with the exact ingredient measurements and nutritional information for making today’s French Onion Mac and Cheese.

 - 3 large sweet onions sliced